 Estimate revisions offer an indication of what analysts are thinking about the short-term prospects of a firm.
 Estimate revisions are based on the statistical significance of a firm’s last two quarterly earnings surprises and the percentage change in its consensus estimate for the current fiscal year over the past month and past three months.

-Columbia Financial, Inc. has a Earnings Estimate Score of 36, which is Negative.
+Renasant Corporation has a Earnings Estimate Score of 63, which is Positive.

-Renasant Corporation has a Earnings Estimate Score of 81, which is Very Positive.
+Columbia Financial, Inc. has a Earnings Estimate Score of 23, which is Negative.

 The Earnings Estimate Revisions Grade Winner: Renasant Corporation